-The biggest difference parents can make to their daughter's progress is by encouraging them to learn vocabulary regularly.
-Parents could help by testing their daughter, by playing some of the online games with them or even trying to keep up and learn the language as well!
-If you find yourself taking a family holiday abroad, regardless of destination, we would ask that parents encourage their daughter to have a go at speaking the native language.
+Parents can assist by encouraging pupils to learn vocabulary regularly.
+Parents could help by testing their children, by playing some of the online games with them or even trying to keep up and learn the language as well!
+If you find yourself taking a family holiday abroad, regardless of destination, we would ask that parents encourage their children to have a go at speaking the native language.
 Our aim is to develop confident linguists who want to explore the world and truly enjoy the process of discovering different cultures, customs and people.

-Mrs Diana Wadsworth - dfw@clairescourt.net
+Ms Eva Urzaiz - emu@clairescourt.net